 a.
 Keep the length of your manuscript in mind.
 Picture books aren’t long.

 The typical PB is 32 pages, but two or three of those pages are for the front matter (title page, copyright, dedication).
-And, there is possibly backmatter to consider (author bio, reading comprehension, etc.).
-So, you have around 24 – 28 pages of actual story and illustrations to work with.
+Then there is the back matter (author bio, reading comprehension, marketing, etc.).
+So, you have 24-26 pages of actual story and illustrations to work with.

 Every word in your story must be chosen carefully.
 Use simple and engaging words and sentences.

-Remis did note that if you just can’t get the story within 28 pages, you can go for 40 pages.
+Remis did note that if you just can’t get the story within 26 pages, you can go for a 40-page picturebook.
 Those are the TWO options.

 c.
 You need a plot with the elements of a good story.